 Celebrate Autism Acceptance Month

 Autism Acceptance Month is more than just raising awareness; it's about fostering understanding, inclusion, and appreciation for Autistic individuals.
-This month is a time to celebrate the unique strengths, perspectives, and talents of Autistic individuals while promoting meaningful acceptance in all aspects of life.
+We invite you to explore reading lists and resources that center Autistic voices, stories, and lived experiences.

 As Temple Grandin, an Autistic advocate and scientist, said, "The world needs different kinds of minds to work together."
 Similarly, Christopher Banks, CEO of the Autism Society of America, emphasizes the importance of true inclusion: "Awareness is knowing that somebody has Autism—acceptance is when you include a person with Autism in your activities.
 Help (them) to develop in that community and get that sense of connection to other people."